 Skin cancer is the most common type of cancer in the United States.
 People of all colors and races can get skin cancer.
 There are many different types of skin cancer including Basal Cell Carcinoma, Squamous Cell Carcinoma and Melanoma.
 With early detection and proper treatment skin cancers have a very high cure rate.
-Self skin exams and an annual full exam by Keith Llewellyn MD or Sean Fisher PA-C are recommended.
+Self skin exams and an annual full exam by Keith Llewellyn MD or our physician assistant (PA-C) are recommended.

 Pediatric Dermatology care is available in the Santa Barbara and Santa Ynez offices.

-Dermatologist Keith Llewellyn MD and Sean Fisher PA-C provide the residents of Santa Barbara a place for them to bring their children to receive pediatric dermatology care.
+Dermatologist Keith Llewellyn MD and our physician assistant (PA-C) provide the residents of Santa Barbara a place for them to bring their children to receive pediatric dermatology care.
 In Washington, DC, during his residency training at the George Washington University, Keith Llewellyn MD spent many afternoons at the National Children’s Hospital providing pediatric dermatologic care.
 Caring for newborns and children has remained a daily part of his dermatology practice.
 As a parent of three little girls, Keith Llewellyn MD understands the fear and anxiety parents and children can have when they visit the doctor.
 He works hard to alleviate these fears for his patients and their parents.

 Common pediatric skin conditions include, but are not limited to: